-- A community civic reserve center. - If the proposed additional project area is added to the MUD, a school site will be made available within that area.
+- A community civic reserve center not open to the public. - If the proposed additional project area is added to the MUD, a school site will be made available within that area.

 • School site not made available within original project area.